The Cameras: A GAINESVILLE FIRST

 Click on the images below to cycle through.
 These are images taken directly from our cams, however the image in the actual feeds is full screen.
 (The live feeds also have actual little people running around in them.)

-we don’t call tech support. we are the tech support.
+we don’t call tech support

 All of KidWorks IT support is in-house.
-We design and maintain our own website, and we design, install and maintain our own extensive web-cam networks.
+We design and maintain our own website, and we design, install, maintain and host our own extensive web-cam networks.
 The result is very limited downtime in the event of a malfunction, and we monitor the network continuously and can respond to outages and support questions virtually any time, whether or not the school is open.
 For added security, unlike most other centers in the US with cams, we do not transmit our camera streams to an off-site third party hosting service.
 We specifically chose the StarDot NetCam series because, in addition to providing big, high res images, each camera is also a self-contained Linux server.
 When you log in to a room, you’re logging directly into that room’s camera.
 We also digitally record and store the camera feeds in-house up to 60 days.